MohdRas/docker-basics/README.md

   - start a STOPPED container.
 - **docker stop CONTAINER_ID/NAME**
   - stop the RUNNING container.
+- **docker exec -it 1ca04189a243 cat /etc/shells**
+  - Available login shells to container.
 - **docker exec -it CONTAINER_ID/NAME /bin/bash**
    - **docker exec -it CONTAINER_ID/NAME /bin/sh**
    - run a linux command from inside a container.